mobify/mobifyjs/www/v2/docs/image-resizer.md

   Only usable when maxWidth is specified.
 - `devicePixelRatio`: Override the default devicePixelRatio.
 Defaults to `window.devicePixelRatio.`
-- `passthrough`: A boolean that when set serves images through the image resizer backend but doesn't resize them.
+- `passthrough`: A boolean that controls whether to resize the image(s).
+When set, the image(s) are served through the image resizer backend but are not resized.

 **Example**